 How do educators get to know your child better?

 Educators want to build trust with the parent as well as the child.
-That’s why generally when you enrol at a childcare centre you’ll fill out a form about your child so they can get to know them better.
+That’s why, generally, when you enrol at a childcare centre you’ll fill out a form about your child so they can get to know them better and build educator relationships.
 As well as key information such as allergies, you’ll note down other details such as siblings and household situation, your child’s likes and dislikes, their friends, favourite activities, ideas for soothing them if they are upset, as well as goals that you would like them to focus on.

 Treating kids with respect

-Nick explains that educators want to get to know the kids as people, and that giving them respect (as we would to adults) helps to build their
+Nick explains that educators want to get to know kids as people, and that giving them respect (as we would to adults) helps to build their relationship.

 ‘Kids are just smaller capable autonomous humans.
 Giving them that knowledge and showing them that respect makes such a big difference.’